 8. A federal, state, county or local health officer if disclosure is mandated by federal or state law.

 9. A federal, state or local government agency authorized by law to receive the information.
-The agency is authorized to redisclose the information only pursuant to this article or as otherwise permitted by law.
+The agency is authorized to redisclose the information only pursuant to this article or as otherwise allowed by law.

 10. An authorized employee or agent of a federal, state or local government agency that supervises or monitors the health care provider or health facility or administers the program under which the health service is provided.
 An authorized employee or agent includes only an employee or agent who, in the ordinary course of business of the government agency, has access to records relating to the care or treatment of the protected person.

 11. A person, health care provider or health facility to which disclosure is ordered by a court or administrative body pursuant to section 36-665.

 12. The industrial commission of Arizona or parties to an industrial commission of Arizona claim pursuant to section 23-908, subsection D and section 23-1043.02.

 13. Insurance entities pursuant to section 20-448.01 and third-party payors or the payors' contractors.